-If you want to contact me, drop a note to dmolloyinbox (at) gmail (dot) com
+I may some day revive this blog, or start another one… If you want to contact me, drop a note to dmolloyinbox (at) googlemail (dot) com

-Obligatory disclaimer: The views expressed here are my own and not those of my employer.
+Obligatory disclaimer: The views expressed here are my own and not those of any employer or organisation.

 I’m writing to invite you to join the beta of uPlayMe, a free social networking application designed to link people with similar tastes in musical artists, songs or genres.
 I figured it would be up your alley, since you’ve blogged about a similar application, Last.fm, in the past.